SAP-samples/teched2022-IN280/exercises/ex3/ex35/readme.md

     <br>![](/exercises/ex3/images/IMWorkforceTrackingFailedMessage.png)

     You can already recognize in **tracking result list** that the message has a Java script issue.
-From the entry it is possible to navigate directly to the *message details page* using the *message ID* `1EGT0e1kEW2C6kPVvE3GCitCRHyw` link.
+From the entry it is possible to navigate directly to the *message details page* using the *Message ID* `1EGT0e1kEW2C6kPVvE3GCitCRHyw` link.
 There you get the information regarding the assembled message path with the possibility to navigate further to local monitoring to do the issue resolution in Cloud Integration.